Gizmo44z/CyLR/README.md

     * '-p' — SFTP password
     * '-s' — SFTP Server resolvable hostname or IP address and port.
 If no port is given then 22 is used by default.
 The format is <server name>:<port>.
 Usage: -s 8.8.8.8:22"
 * '-c' — Optional argument to provide custom list of artifact files and directories (one entry per line).
 NOTE: Must use full path including drive letter on each line.
 MFT can be collected by "C:\$MFT" or "D:\$MFT" and so on.
 Usage: -c <path to config file>
+ * '-dl' - Select drive letter to collect from (Default value is "C:").

 ## DEPENDENCIES